Slaycation season 2

-The second season of Slaycation, a Canadian reality television series, is set to premiere in 2025 on the television network Crave.
+The second season of Slaycation, a Canadian reality television series, premiered in December 12, 2025 on the television network Crave.
 The series is a non-competitive spin-off of Canada's Drag Race within the Drag Race franchise.
-The season will follow the personal and professional lives of six Drag Race alumni as they vacation in a winter retreat in Canada, and compete for the title of 'Queen of Slaycation'.
+The season followed the personal and professional lives of six Drag Race alumni as they vacation in a winter retreat in Canada, and compete for the title of 'Queen of Slaycation'.

 The cast was revealed on March 6, 2025.
 It features queens previously from Canada's Drag Race and Canada's Drag Race: Canada vs. the World, along with the American RuPaul's Drag Race, RuPaul's Drag Race All Stars, and RuPaul's Drag Race Global All Stars, the German Drag Race Germany, and the French Drag Race France and Drag Race France All Stars.

-Slaycation season 2 is slated to premiere on Crave in Canada and on WOW Presents Plus in the rest of the world, later in 2025.
+Slaycation season 2 was slated to premiere on Crave in Canada and on WOW Presents Plus in the rest of the world, later in 2025.